codepath/web102_prework/README.md

-# WEB102 Prework - *SeaMonster CrowdFunding*
+# WEB102 Prework - *Game-ify*

 Submitted by: **Yuvaraj Nagi**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Game-ify** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: **2.5** hours spent in total

 ## Required Features